 These are only samples of the field’s many possibilities.

-Programs Abroad offers undergraduate students the opportunity to study at more than 100 host universities and colleges in 40 countries as part of their regular UC academic program.
+Programs Abroad offers undergraduate students the opportunity to study at more than 100 host universities and colleges in over 43 countries as part of their regular UC academic program.
 Students receiving financial aid can apply their award to a program abroad.

 Awards, Honors, and Recognitions